quarkhopper/The-Reactor/README.md

 ## 📝 Notes & Considerations

-- Avoid real physics simulation—it’s about the *feel*, not the realism
+- Avoid real physics simulation—it's about the *feel*, not the realism
 - Use *delay*, *lighting*, and *motion* to simulate system depth
 - Subtlety: not every interaction should have an obvious effect
 - Chaos mode is encouraged—randomization with limits